 How to Pick and Cut Bhindi (Okra)?

-Okra is an extremely popular ingredient in India, but if this is a new green vegetable to you, here's what you need to know.
+Okra is an extremely popular ingredient in India, but if you are unfamiliar with this green vegetable, here's what you need to know.

 When picking, fresh okra should be: